nelhage/blog.nelhage.com/content/draft/transparent-hugepages.md

 x86 processors, like many others, implement virtual memory by a [page table][pagetable] scheme that stores the mapping as a large table in memory [^tree].
-Traditionally, on x86 processors, each table entry has controlled the mapping of a single 4KB "page" of memory.
+Traditionally, on x86 processors, each table entry controls the mapping of a single 4KB "page" of memory.

 [^tree]: It's actually a tree structure of varying depth, but it's equivalent to a large sparse table.